OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/11-seven-segment-display.md

 The cycling of digits is required because due to the configuration of the LEDs, we can not have different characters display on all four digits at once.

 You might be wondering how exactly can we set the correct segments for one digit on based on 8 bits.
-First we use a index byte (initally B00000001) to represent which bit we are currently setting using digitalWrite().
+First we use a index byte (initally `B00000001`) to represent which bit we are currently setting using `digitalWrite()`.

 ```
 digitalWrite(segmentPins[segmentNum], currentDigitCode[digit] & index);
 ```

-We use the bitwise AND operation (&) of the index and the character code to determine whether the bit is to be set HIGH or LOW.
-After we set one bit we shift the 1 bit of the the index to the left (from B00000001 to B00000010)
+We use the bitwise AND operation `&` of the index and the character code to determine whether the bit is to be set `HIGH` or `LOW`.
+After we set one bit we shift the 1 bit of the the index to the left (from `B00000001` to `B00000010`)

 ```
 index = index << 1;
 ```

-and determine set the digitWrite() the next segment based on the index byte and the character code byte.
-We use a "for" loop to repeat 8 times for all the segments.
-Don't forget to set the index byte back to B00000001 after the loops.
+and determine set the `digitWrite()` the next segment based on the index byte and the character code byte.
+We use a `for` loop to repeat 8 times for all the segments.
+Don't forget to set the index byte back to `B00000001` after the loops.

 ##### Serial Input and Conversions

-// explain how we wait for input to be available and then read it in In our loop() function we first initialize the display by displaying the characters store initially in our array "1234".
+In our `loop()` function we first initialize the display by displaying the characters store initially in our array `1234`.
 After which, the ATmega will continously check for serial (UART1) input.
 When we use the echo command on our Omega we send a string to the ATmega through serial.
 Once the ATmega detects data on the serial line, it will read the data and store it in a string variable.

 ```
 String serialString = Serial.readString();
 ```

 We will need to process the string we received in order to display it.
-We must then convert the received string into an array of char using the Arduino build-in toCharArray() function.
+We must then convert the received string into an array of char using the Arduino build-in `toCharArray()` function.
 We will then need to convert a character to a integer and subtract from it the integer value of '0' according to the ASCII table.
 After that, we need to match the integer value of each character the an element from the digitCodeMap[] array using a case statement.
 A case statement is essentially an easier and more structured way of writing a bunch of if statements.

 For example, if we get the character 'A', we subtract '0' from it.
-According to their decimal value from the ASCII table, we have (65-48=17).
-Then in our case statement, 17 matches the (case 17 ...
-42:), in which we subtract 17 by 7 to get the element 10 from digitCodeMap[], which corresponds to the segments to be displayed for 'A'.
+According to their decimal value from the ASCII table, we have `65-48=17`.
+Then in our case statement, 17 matches the `case 17 ...
+42:`, in which we subtract 17 by 7 to get the element 10 from `digitCodeMap[]`, which corresponds to the segments to be displayed for 'A'.

 When we convert the string to a character array, we will get an extra character at the end of the array called the null terminator '/0'.
 This is how we determine how many characters to be displayed.
 If a string of only one char is send, our second element in the char array will be the null terminator, which will be -48 after subtracting '0' from it.
 In this case, we set the rest of our digits to display blank spaces.